COSC3020/dynamic-euler-JacobMorgan3/README.md

 ### Analysis
 The worst-case for my bottom up function is $\Theta(n)$ because I have one if else statement, the if is constant time and the else has one for loop.
 That for loop iterates from i=1 to i <= n; so the complexity is $\Theta(n)$, values are updated in the for loop but all in constant time. <br/>
 <br/>
-I looked at classmates analyses to confirm my analysis and I then added a little extra about the rest being constant time.
+I looked at classmates analyses to confirm my analysis, I looked at dynamic-euler-IshitaPatel18, dynamic-euler-noah-mulvaney and dynamic-euler-MelkMan419.
+I then added a little to my analysis about the non n part being constant time.